Maximizing and Satisficing in Multi-armed Bandits with Graph Information: The Algorithm

-where $t_i$ is the number of times arm $i$ is played under the sampling policy $\pmb{\pi}_T$.
-Therefore, it is not hard to see that $V(\pmb{\pi}_T, G)$ is invertible if and only if the sampling policy yields at least one sample per connected component of $G$.
+provided the matrix $V_T \triangleq \sum_{t=1}^T\mathbf{e}_{\pi_t}\mathbf{e}_{\pi_t}^\top +\rho L_G$ is invertible; $\mathbf{e}_i$ denotes the $i$-th standard basis vector for the Euclidean space $\mathbb{R}^{n}$.
+In Appendix~\ref{app:support} we show that invertibility holds if and only if the sampling policy yields at least one sample per connected component of $G$.
 This is a rather mild condition that we arrange for explicitly in our algorithm, given that we know the graph $G$.
-In what follows we will assume that $V_T$ is invertible.

-The second key idea of our algorithm is the utilization of the graph $G$ in tracking the upper confidence bounds of {\em all the arms simultaneously}.
-Intuitively, any algorithm to identify best arm must be reasonably certain about the sub-optimality of the other arms.
-This in turn would require the algorithm to track a high-probability upper confidence bound on the means of all the arms.
-The following lemma, proved in Appendix~\ref{app:support}, shows precisely how one may construct upper confidence bounds for mean estimates given by \eqref{eq:mu_estimate} and the role played by the graph $G$. \begin{lemma} For any $\delta>0$, the following inequality holds

-where $\hat{\mu}^i_T$ is the $i$-th coordinate of the estimate from \eqref{eq:mu_estimate}. \end{lemma} This lemma shows that the $i$-th diagonal element of $V_T^{-1}$ critically controls our confidence in our estimate of $\mu_i$.
-In order to understand the benefit of the graph side information, consider the following proposition. \begin{prop} Let $G$ be a connected graph with $n$ nodes.
-By sampling any node at time $t=1$ the following holds,

-\end{prop} That is, by sampling \textit{any} arm once, we obtain a finite upper confidence for all the arms.
-This is in complete contrast with vanilla best arm identification where \textit{every arm} has to be played at least once before this can be achieved.
-We refer the reader to Appendix~\ref{app:d_prop} for a proof.

-In what follows, we use the above intuitions to design a novel best arm identification algorithm \algoname{} that capitalizes effectively on graph side information.
-We follow this up with a theoretical analysis of the sample complexity of this algorithm by converting these qualitative intuitions into quantitative estimates.
+In what follows we assume that every connected component of graph $G$ is sampled at least once.
+This regularized mean estimation procedure yields an estimate of the mean that is both in agreement with observations and smooth on the graph -- thereby allowing information sharing among similar arms.